Skip to Main Content

 - Short for Code of Federal Regulations.
 Legally-binding rules governing agency operations; also known as administrative law.

 Try putting the legal citation into WestlawNext to find the original document.
-Googling will often work too, since these are government documents.
+Googling will often work too, since these are government documents and therefore widely available free.

 Coordinator, Electronic Resources & Serials